informatica-unica/lip/install-ocaml/README.md

 ```bash
 opam switch list
 ```
-In the unlikely case the previous command shows an empty list, you must manually create a switch:
+In case the previous command shows an empty list, you must manually create a switch:
 ```bash
 opam switch create lip ocaml-base-compiler.4.14.0
 ```